 Our in-house lay-up of our own veneer faces is your assurance of superior quality.
 It allows for fast and effective customization of your designs.
 Additionally, we are able to provide you with a wide range of crotches and burls.

-This handy tool allows you to compare the cost and FSC certified availability of some of our most common veneer species.
+Compare sample, cut/color, cost, and FSC certified availability of some of our most common veneer species.

 Glossary of Veneer Matching Terms: